prajuktadey/storyweave-learn/README.md

 ## Key Features

-**Genre Customization**
-Study your topic as a fantasy saga, sci-fi odyssey, mystery case, or adventure epic.
+1. **Genre Customization:** Study your topic as a fantasy saga, sci-fi odyssey, mystery case, or adventure epic.

-**Narrative-Driven Learning**
-Turns dry concepts into structured, emotionally engaging stories.
+2. **Narrative-Driven Learning:** Turns dry concepts into structured, emotionally engaging stories.

-**Smart Story Conversion**
-The app understands your content and reshapes it into plotlines that make sense.
+3. **Smart Story Conversion:** Understands your content and reshapes it into coherent, creative plotlines.

-**Dynamic Playlists**
-Auto-generates a playlist that fits the story’s genre, pace, and emotional tone.
+4. **Dynamic Playlists:** Automatically generates a playlist that matches the story’s tone, genre, and pacing.

-**Clean Aesthetics**
-Minimal monochrome UI paired with Manrope typography — modern, calm, and distraction-free.
+5. **Clean Aesthetics:** Features a minimal monochrome interface paired with Manrope typography for a calm, focused learning space.

-**Scalable Tech Stack**
-Built with a reliable, future-ready architecture that keeps performance smooth.
+6. **Scalable Tech Stack:** Built on a modern, reliable architecture designed for smooth performance and scalability.

 ## Use Cases

-Students tired of reading the same lifeless material before every exam.
+- Students tired of reading the same lifeless material before every exam.
-Independent learners who want their study sessions to feel more like Netflix episodes.
+- Independent learners who want their study sessions to feel more like Netflix episodes.
-Educators who believe storytelling can make any topic unforgettable.
+- Educators who believe storytelling can make any topic unforgettable.
-Anyone who wants to learn while vibing to a soundtrack that matches the lesson’s energy.
+- Anyone who wants to learn while vibing to a soundtrack that matches the lesson’s energy.

 ## TL;DR